SR-Scientist: Scientific Equation Discovery With Agentic AI: SR-Scientist

 where $r_i$ denotes the model's natural language reasoning at step $i$, $\mathcal{T}_i \subseteq \mathcal{T}$ is the set of tools invoked at step $i$, and $o_i$ is the observation received after executing the tools in $\mathcal{T}_i$.
 We also set a maximum number of interaction turns $M$ for the trajectory to avoid excessively long inference times without improved performance.

-\paragraph{Tool Design} We provide a code interpreter as the primary tool, enabling the agent to write code for data analysis and performance evaluation.
+\paragraph{Tool Design} We provide a code interpreter as the primary tool, enabling the agent to interact with the data and validate hypotheses.
 Specifically, we wrap the code interpreter into two common tools for the tasks, \texttt{data analyzer} and \texttt{equation evaluator}, denoted as $T_1$ and $T_2$, respectively.
-For~$T_1$, we link it to the observed data and include a code example in the prompt demonstrating how to access the data.
-Through this tool, the agent can write code to analyze the data, including printing the data, conducting statistical analysis, or analyzing the residuals between the predicted value and the true value.
+For $T_1$, we link it to the observed data and include a code example in the prompt demonstrating how to access the data.
+Through this tool, the agent can write and execute diverse code to analyze the data, such as inspecting data samples, conducting statistical analysis, or analyzing the residuals between the predicted value and the true value\footnote{Since we primarily use a text-only model that cannot accept figures as input, we explicitly instruct the model via prompts to avoid generating plots.
+However, the model backbone is orthogonal to our framework, which intrinsically supports such plot analysis patterns.}.
+Notably, we do not constrain the code to these examples, allowing for diverse and emergent analysis patterns.
 For $T_2$, following the approach of \citet{shojaee2025llmsrscientificequationdiscovery}, we design the tool to accept an equation skeleton with placeholders for constants in code format (See Figure~\ref{fig:introduction} or~\ref{fig:case_studies} for the equation example).
 During the execution phase, the BFGS algorithm is implemented to optimize these constants and then report the performance of the equation.
 It also accepts equations with constants decided through other methods like data analysis.
 This tool prevents the agent from writing repetitive code for equation evaluation during the long-horizon exploration process.

 \paragraph{Experience Buffer} While the agent can continue the optimization process over multiple turns, the model's limited context length presents a challenge.
 Moreover, the equations can still perform poorly after a long-horizon optimization.
 To overcome this, we maintain an experience buffer $E=\{(e_i, s_i)\}_{i=1}^{N}$ to record the equations the agent has explored, where $e_i$ denotes the equation and $s_i$ is its corresponding MAPE.
 At the beginning of each iteration, we fetch the best $K$ equations from the buffer and provide them to the agent as in-context examples.
 The optimization goal is also updated if it was reached in the previous iteration.
 This mechanism effectively bypasses the context length limitation.
 Additionally, we explored using GP algorithms for experience management but observed no significant improvement.